top of page

 At the school-wide camping trip, held each fall, the Crestmont community gathers together its tents, flashlights, sleeping bags and S’more’s ingredients and heads into the woods.
 This is a great opportunity to get to know other families in our community and enjoy nature with our entire family.
 The camping trip takes place over two days in a Bay Area campground.

-In February, the Snow Trip is a fun and adventurous all-school tradition held in South Lake Tahoe, where we rent an entire lodge at an affordable Tahoe resort.
-School closes on the Friday before the trip so families have a chance to get up there and begin enjoying the surroundings.
+In February, the Snow Trip is a fun and adventurous all-school tradition, where we rent an entire lodge at an affordable ski resort.
+School closes on the day before the trip so families have a chance to get up there and begin enjoying the surroundings.
 Families can sled, ski, snowshoe, hike, build snowmen and more!
 A few optional, organized activities are available, such as creating a sled trail at the lake, or snow building.
 On Saturday night there is a potluck at the main lodge.
 The kids and adults all have a great time on this trip!

 flear market.jpg